AshwinSundar/ashwinsundar/blog/learning-hard-things.md

 ## Heuristics

 What I did not gain from that class was a set of reusable mental models.
 In computer science and software engineering, one must rely on mental models to represent complex details and abstractions.
-The phenomenon one works with are often a combination of unobservable and non-existent.
+The phenomena one works with are often a combination of unobservable and non-existent.
 Bits and bytes can't be physically observed (unless one works with an [ancient system](https://en.wikipedia.org/wiki/Magnetic-core_memory)).
 Relationships between services are only as strong as the code that defines them, which itself is merely a conglomeration of symbols that are compiled down to bits and bytes.
-The good software engineer MUST rely on abstractions to make any sense of the world.
+The good software engineer[^good-topgear] MUST rely on abstractions to make any sense of the world.

 With that established, let's explore a few of my reusable mental models.